 Commercial operations of Edades Serviced Apartments started on July 1, 2014.
-ITH incentive enjoyed by the Parent Company amounted to ₱1.2 million and ₱18.4 million in 2020 and 2019, respectively (see Note 26).
+ITH incentive enjoyed by the Parent Company amounted to ₱1.2 million in 2020. (see Note 25).

 On January 8, 2015, the Parent Company requested for amendments of investment and project timetable and sales revenue projection under the above mentioned BOI certification due to unforeseen circumstances affecting the construction and changes from projected launch.
 The request was approved on April 13, 2015.